Subjective Causality in Choice: Endogenous Datasets

 While the violations of regularity allow the model to accommodate phenomena like the decoy effect, the failure stems from faulty reasoning.
-The above doctor overestimates her ability to control events, or exhibits illusion of control \citep{Langer1975illusion}.
-Her choices do not affect long-term health, yet she would be willing to pay a premium to choose one treatment over another.
-Moreover, she also exhibits ``patternicity'' \citep{Shermer1998} in that she perceives a pattern, namely that using $\iota$ leads to better long term-health outcomes, where none exist.
+The above consultant overestimates her ability to control events, or exhibits illusion of control \citep{Langer1975illusion}.
+Her choices do not affect profit, yet she would be willing to pay a premium to choose one workforce size over another.
+Moreover, she also exhibits ``patternicity'' \citep{Shermer1998} in that she perceives a pattern that does not exist, namely that taking action $a$ in menu $\{a,b\}$ leads to a higher expected profit.